loganstarkkali/redteam-lab-scripts/README.md

 If that happens, use the `.bat` version or run inside a safe VM environment.

 Open scripts in your lab environment.
+⚠️ Note: Run inside a safe VM or lab environment only.

 Follow the inline comments inside each .bat file.